Nintendo Switch Black Friday deals 2019 - best bundles and UK discounts

 Best Black Friday Nintendo Switch Lite deals

-If you just want the console, John Lewis, GAME, ao.com and Amazon all have the Nintendo Switch Lite for £189, which seems to be the Black Friday price.
+If you just want the console, John Lewis, GAME and ao.com all have the Nintendo Switch Lite for £189.
+Amazon has it for £179.

 We’ve rounded up some of the best bundles out there: